 Answer: The internship experience occurs during spring semester of the senior year.
-Students will be released from campus to the worksite on Tuesdays & Thursdays and are required to report to, and remain at, their respective internship worksite according to the Training Agreement.
-To receive credit, students will be at their internship worksite a minimum of 5 hours during each Tuesday &Thursday for a minimum total of 90 hours.
-If students achieve their 90 hours early, they are still required to attend their internships until April 24.
+Students will be released from campus to the worksite on Tuesdays and Thursdays.
+They are required to report to, and remain at, their respective internship worksite according to the Training Agreement.
+To receive credit, students will be at their internship worksite a minimum of 5 hours during each Tuesday & Thursday for a minimum total of 90 hours.
+If students achieve their 90 hours early, they are still required to attend their internships until April 27.
+Most of our students complete well over 100 hours at their sites.